grafana/agent/docs/sources/shared/flow/reference/components/otelcol-debug-metrics-block.md

 headless: true
 ---

-The `debug_metrics` block configures the metrics which this component generates to monitor its state.
+The `debug_metrics` block configures the metrics that this component generates to monitor its state.

 The following arguments are supported: